gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 certificate bundle to load, while the latter defines a directory in which to search for more certificates.
 These variables should not be necessary if you have added certificates to the `trusted-certs` directory.
-However, if for some reason you need to set them, they can be [defined as envirnoment variables](environment-variables.md).
+However, if for some reason you need to set them, they can be [defined as environment variables](environment-variables.md).
 For example:

 ```ruby